Term logic: Proposition

 In term logic, a "proposition" is simply a form of language: a particular kind of sentence, in which the subject and predicate are combined, so as to assert something true or false.
-It is not a thought, or an abstract entity.
+It is not a thought, nor an abstract entity.
 The word "propositio" is from the Latin, meaning the first premise of a syllogism.
 Aristotle uses the word premise (protasis) as a sentence affirming or denying one thing or another (Posterior Analytics 1.
 1 24a 16), so a premise is also a form of words.

 However, as in modern philosophical logic, it means that which is asserted by the sentence.
 Writers before Frege and Russell, such as Bradley, sometimes spoke of the "judgment" as something distinct from a sentence, but this is not quite the same.
 As a further confusion the word "sentence" derives from the Latin, meaning an opinion or judgment, and so is equivalent to "proposition".

 The logical quality of a proposition is whether it is affirmative (the predicate is affirmed of the subject) or negative (the predicate is denied of the subject).
 Thus every philosopher is mortal is affirmative, since the mortality of philosophers is affirmed universally, whereas no philosopher is mortal is negative by denying such mortality in particular.

 The quantity of a proposition is whether it is universal (the predicate is affirmed or denied of all subjects or of "the whole") or particular (the predicate is affirmed or denied of some subject or a "part" thereof).
 In case where existential import is assumed, quantification implies the existence of at least one subject, unless disclaimed.